 Habitual violator laws also allow for your car may be impounded and seized.
 You will be required to carry SR-22 proof of insurance form.
 These forms must generally be kept for two years and are often accompanied by much more expensive rates than regular insurance.

-If you have been charged with repeat DUI offenses, it is imperative that you find an experienced, knowledgeable and aggressive Denver criminal defense lawyer to represent you in court.
+If you have been charged with repeat DUI offenses, it is imperative that you find an experienced, knowledgeable and aggressive Denver DUI Attorney to represent you in court.
 The stakes are too high to trust your case to a lawyer without these skills.

 Please contact the Law Offices of Nicolas M. Geman to schedule your initial consultation today.